rhamenator/ai-scraping-defense/Docker.md

 ## **The Core Principle: A Single Base Image**

 Instead of creating a separate, complex Dockerfile for each microservice, we use a single Dockerfile located in the root of the project.
+Python services share this root Dockerfile, while separate Dockerfiles reside in `proxy/`, `cloud-proxy/`, and `prompt-router`.

 **File:** Dockerfile